British Aerospace Sea Harrier: Entry into service

 The first three Sea Harriers were a development batch and were used for clearance trials.
 The first production aircraft was delivered to RNAS Yeovilton in 1979 to form an Intensive Flying Trials Unit, 700A Naval Air Squadron.
-In March 1980 the Intensive Flying Trials Unit became 899 Naval Air Squadron and would act as the landborne headquarters unit for the type.
-The first operational squadron, 800 Naval Air Squadron, was also formed in March 1980 initially to operate from HMS Invincible before it transferred to HMS Hermes.
-In January 1981, a second operation squadron 801 Naval Air Squadron was formed to operate from HMS Invincible.
+In March 1980, the Intensive Flying Trials Unit became 899 Naval Air Squadron and would act as the landborne headquarters unit for the type.
+The first operational squadron, 800 Naval Air Squadron, was also formed in March 1980, initially to operate from HMS Invincible before it transferred to HMS Hermes.
+In January 1981, a second operational squadron 801 Naval Air Squadron was formed to operate from HMS Invincible.

 Falklands War

 Sea Harriers took part in the Falklands War (Guerra de las Malvinas) of 1982, flying from HMS Invincible and HMS Hermes.
 The Sea Harriers performed the primary air defence role with a secondary role of ground attack; the RAF Harrier GR3 provided the main ground attack force.
 A total of 28 Sea Harriers and 14 Harrier GR3s were deployed in the theatre.
 The Sea Harrier squadrons shot down 20 Argentine aircraft in air-to-air combat with no air-to-air losses, although two Sea Harriers were lost to ground fire and four to accidents.
 Out of the total Argentine air losses, 28% were shot down by Harriers.
-One Sea Harrier alone, flown by RAF Flight Lieutenant David Morgan, shot down two Skyhawks in a single encounter.
+One Sea Harrier alone, flown by RAF Flight Lieutenant David Morgan, shot down two Skyhawks in a single encounter, another being Lieutenant Stephen Thomas shooting down 2 Argentine Air Force Mirage V "Daggers"with Sidewinder missiles on one mission on May 21, 1982.

-A number of factors contributed to the failure of the Argentinian fighters to shoot down a Sea Harrier.
-Although the Mirage III and Dagger jets were faster, the Sea Harrier was considerably more manoeuvrable.
-Moreover, the Harrier employed the latest AIM-9L Sidewinder missiles and the Blue Fox radar.
-Contrary to contemporary reports that "viffing" proved decisive in dogfights, the maneuver was not used by RN pilots in the Falklands as it was only used in emergencies against enemies unfamiliar with the aircraft.
-The British pilots noticed Argentinian pilots occasionally releasing weapons outside of their operating parameters.
-This is now thought to have been Mirages (IAI Neshers) releasing external fuel tanks to improve their maneuverability for air combat.

 British aircraft received fighter control from warships in San Carlos Water, although its effectiveness was limited by their being stationed close to the islands, which severely limited the effectiveness of their radar.
 The differences in tactics and training between 800 Squadron and 801 Squadron have been a point of criticism, suggesting that the losses of several ships were preventable had Sea Harriers from Hermes been used more effectively.